For those of you that just can’t wait until the official start of winter, here

 Breckenridge is referred to as Colorado’s early season secret with

-and high elevation mountain make for a good early season trip, often opening as
+serious snowmaking and high elevation mountain, making it for a good early season trip, often opening as

 early as the first week in November.
 Breckenridge has the highest summit

 chairlift in Colorado, The Imperial Express, reaching 12,840’.

 lofty, locals paradise, high elevation skiing and a hard core following.
 Little